arkivanov/Decompose/README.md

 A key unit is the [Router](https://github.com/arkivanov/Decompose/blob/master/decompose/src/main/java/com/arkivanov/decompose/Router.kt).
 It is responsible for managing `Component`s, just like `FragmentManager`.

 The `Router` supports back stack and so each `Component` has its own `Lifecycle`.
 Each time a new `Component` is pushed, the currently active `Component` is stopped.
 When a `Component` is popped from the back stack, the previous `Component` is resumed.
+This allows business logic to run while the component is in the back stack.

 Each `Component` is created based on an associated `Configuration`. `Configurations` can be persisted via Android's `saved state`, thus allowing back stack restoration after configurations change or process death.

 ### Sample app